ISD Jordan

 - Majdal Anjar: The LPN worked to counter stigmatisation of vulnerable communities, training young men and women from refugee as well as host communities with digital marketing skills while raising awareness around hate speech and disinformation on social media.

 - Jordan: The LPNs in Irbid, Karak and Zarqa organised monthly Diwaneyat dialogue series on extremism-related issues, bringing together policymakers, academics, religious leaders, youth workers and civil society members.
-Our team compiled a dedicated library of Arabic training resources to support trainings on human security and preventing violent extremism.
+The team compiled a dedicated library of Arabic training resources to support trainings on human security and preventing violent extremism.

 The Danish Ministry of Foreign Affairs began funding the programme in 2016, facilitating the establishment of six local prevention networks in Lebanon and Jordan.
 Continued funding from the Dutch Ministry of Foreign Affairs in 2019 expanded these efforts.
 In addition to direct programming, our team facilitated exchanges between local policymakers in Lebanon and Jordan and their counterparts in the Netherlands to explore reintegration and rehabilitation strategies for returnees and detainees through the Dutch ‘Safety Houses’ model.
 The Strong Cities Network worked closely with the National PVE Unit at the Council of Ministers in Lebanon and with the Ministry of Local Administration in Jordan to implement these initiatives.